 Demographics form (if known/wish to specify age, gender, race, and ethnicity of the nominee).

 To submit a nomination, please see the Prize & Award Nomination Guidelines.

-2021 Selection Committee Members: Tim Colonius (Chair), Alain Pumir (Vice Chair), Christine Gilbert, Sebastien Michelin, Karen Mulleners, Jane Wang, Yuan Nan Young
+2022 Selection Committee Members: Alain Pumir (Chair), Amy Shen (Vice Chair), Amy Tsai, Jane Wang, Federico Toschi, Sebastien Michelin, Yuan Nan Young